katilkunjan/nothinghere/config/README.md

 7. `AUTO_SUGGESTION_MODE` : Set it True if you want to bot to suggest about bot commands to random chats of your bots.
 9. `AUTO_SUGGESTION_TIME` : Time after which your bot will suggest random 1/10 chats of your served chats about bot commands.
 Default to 5400 seconds, i.e 90 Mins

-## Spotify Vars

-- You can play tracks or playlists from spotify from Yukki Music bot
-- You'll need these two vars to make spotify play working.
-This is not essential , you can leave them blank if you want.

-### How to get these?
-[Read from here](https://notreallyshikhar.gitbook.io/yukkimusicbot/deployment/spotify)

-1. `SPOTIFY_CLIENT_ID` : Get it from https://developer.spotify.com/dashboard
-2. `SPOTIFY_CLIENT_SECRET` : Get it from https://developer.spotify.com/dashboard

 ## Heroku Vars